 Oftentimes, signs of injury mimic those of abuse, which is why it’s important for attorneys to educate themselves on the science behind the injuries, and ensure that a factual investigation of what occurred is launched.
 In most cases, expert witnesses will need to provide evidence of the fact that the injury itself is consistent with an accidental injury as opposed to a non-accidental injury.
 However, it’s important to not just rely on experts, because the reality is that if the attorney is not invested in the investigation and the learning of the science and medicine—at least to an extent that they can communicate the principles that need to be applied for the defense—then they are not going to provide an effective presentation of the evidence and could adversely affect the case.
 It’s important to conduct a thorough investigation, consider the medical history of the individual, and identify physiological issues that could have made a person susceptible to the injury.

-For more information on Unlawful Removal Of A Child By CPS In CA, a free initial consultation is your next best step.
+For more information on Unlawful Removal Of A Child By CPS In CA, a consultation is your next best step.
 Get the information and legal answers you are seeking by calling (925) 900-5330 today.